 I assess all my clients for trauma and share those results with them.
 I use a three-phase, structured approach in treating trauma / PTSD, tailored to your specific needs and type of trauma.
 One-size-fits-all does not work for the various forms of trauma.

 Phase 1 starts with your assessment and treatment plan followed by 2-3 sessions focused on your safety, stress management, and emotional regulation.
 This includes education about common reactions, mindfulness, and body awareness.
 It’s also where we start to address stress, anger and emotions, grief, communication, and overall wellness.
 This phase is indirect work, doesn’t directly address your trauma history or problems, but it does help make it much safer for you to do more in-depth work.

 I also encourage all my clients to do some form of body-work to address physical reactions to trauma, reactions we often carry around as chronic muscle tension and pain.
 TRE (tension, stress, and trauma releasing exercises) is my first choice here but there are other ways.
 Finally, you may need medication for initial stability.
 However, medication doesn’t address under-lying causes and should never be used long-term or be the only form of treatment.

 Phase 2 builds on Phase 1, adds direct therapy for trauma, and helps you move toward living according to your own values with a renewed sense of purpose and control over your life.
-In this phase we continue the skills learned earlier and, depending on your needs, I may recommend ACT, EMDR, EFT, internal family systems, and other forms of therapy as needed.
-The therapy I provide reintegrates trauma, it does not teach tolerance for traumatic memories.
-If you’re after This phase will require about 10 sessions, sometimes less and sometimes more, and it will include homework.
+In this phase we continue the skills learned earlier and, depending on your needs, I may recommend ACT, EMDR, EFT, internal family systems or IFS, and other forms of therapy as needed.
+The therapy I provide reintegrates trauma, it does not teach “tolerance” for traumatic memories.
+If you want CBT, TF-CBT, PE, CPT, or DBT I’m not the therapist for you – these models all focus on tolerance and don’t work well.
+This phase will require about 10 sessions, sometimes less and sometimes more, and it will include homework.